 What do you carry in your travel bag?

 I first heard about KÜHL from a former Jiu Jitsu student who was in the USMC.
-I’ve been wearing KÜHL pants, shorts and jackets for several years now because they meet and exceed my expectations, and I really like the cut, durability and quality.
+I’ve been wearing KÜHL travel pants, hiking shorts and jackets for several years now because they meet and exceed my expectations, and I really like the cut, durability and quality.

 The only non-KÜHL apparel I wear is socks, underwear and t-shirts.
 I also pack a pair of lightweight running shorts.